matteovilla14/OpenFOAMPost/README.md

 ## How to contribute
-All sorts of contributions are well-welcomed 🤗!
+All sorts of contributions are very welcome 🤗!
 You can start by cloning the git repo:
 ```
 git clone https://github.com/TheBusyDev/OpenFOAMPost.git
 ```